Whoever you are and wherever you find yourself on your journey of faith, you are welcome here.Adult Formation at St. James Episcopal Church

 Please check back often as we will continue to add classes throughout the year!

-This class will begin in Fall 2021.
+The current session of this class will meet weekly beginning Sept.
+14, 2021.
 Basic A (A stands for Anglican) is a course open to anyone who would like to learn more about the Episcopal Church.
 It is especially good for people who are new to St. James and would like to know more about what we believe and what our history is.
 This course should make you able to discern if this is the church you should join and in which you should become an active part.

 Please call the church at 316-683-5686 to let us know you’d like to be included in our upcoming class.

 Anyone who completes this course becomes eligible to be confirmed (or received)* in the Episcopal Church at St. James. *(If you are already confirmed in a church in the apostolic succession, you will be received instead of confirmed.)

 Time and Day: 6 p.m.
 Tuesdays starting Sept.
 14, 2021

 Leaders: Mother Dawn Frankfurt and Deacon Dillon Green